-The decrease in non-current liabilities was primarily related to current year principal payments.
+The decrease in total liabilities was primarily related to current year principal payment.

-The decrease in net position - net investment in capital asset was primarily the result of depreciation in excess of principal payments in the current year.
+The decrease in net position - net investment in capital asset was primarily the result of depreciation in excess of principal payment in the current year.

 Financial Analysis of the District (Continued)